* This is the Professional Version. *

 The federal and state governments are legally responsible for ensuring that a facility is providing good care; surveyors attempt to assess a facility’s performance and to detect deficiencies by monitoring outcome measures, observing care, interviewing patients and staff members, and reviewing clinical records.

 If hospitalization becomes necessary and if possible, the physician who cares for a patient in the nursing home should coordinate with the treating physician for that patient in the hospital.
-However, hospitalization is avoided whenever possible because of its risks (see Hospitalization).
+However, hospitalization is avoided whenever possible because of its risks (see page Hospitalization).

 When patients are transferred to a hospital, their medical records, as well as their advance directives and Medical (or Physician) Orders for Life-Sustaining Treatment (MOLST or POLST) forms), should accompany them.
 A phone call from a nursing home nurse to a hospital nurse is useful to explain the diagnosis and reason for transfer and to describe the patient’s baseline functional and mental status, drugs, and advance directives.
 Similarly, when patients are returned to the nursing home from the hospital, a hospital nurse should call a nursing home nurse.